-After gas piping is completed, carefully check all piping connections (factory and field installed) for gas leaks.
-Use a leak detecting solution or other preferred means.
+After gas piping is completed, carefully check all fieldinstalled piping connections for gas leaks.
+Use a commercially available leak detecting solution specifically manufactured for leak detection.
 Never use an open flame to test for gas leaks.
-Check all connections using a commercially available soap solution made specifically for leak detection.

-The furnace must be isolated from the gas supply system by closing its individual manual shut-off valve during any pressure testing of the gas supply system at pressures more than or equal to 1/2 psig (3.48 kPa, 14 inches w.c.).
+The furnace must be isolated from the gas supply system by closing the individual manual shut-off valve during any gas supply system at pressures greater than or equal to 1/2 psig (3.48 kPa, 14 inches w.c.).
+This furnace and its components are designed, manufactured and independently certified to comply with all applicable ANSI/CSA standards.
+A leak check of the furnace and its components is not required.